group cheering

 Multi-Year Grants

-For the first time in 2025, the Municipal Community Grants program will be accepting applications for multi-year grants (for up to $15k per year).
-Organizations and community groups can apply for multi-year support for the term of Council.
-Applicants for 2025 can apply for a two-year multi-year grant as the current Council's term ends in 2026.
+The Municipal Community Grants program accepts applications for multi-year grants (for up to $15k per year).
+Organizations and community groups can apply for multi-year support for the term of Council if they have previously received a Community Grant.

 Important note: Please be aware that funding of multi-year grants is contingent on the total funding envelope approved for the Community Grants budget during the annual budget deliberations by Council.
 Therefore, if the total funding for the Community Grants budget was reduced, then all multi-year grant commitments could be reduced as a result if there was not enough funding approved to cover the multi-year grants.